 Some fans have viewed his growing tendency toward bonding as somehow a violation of Daryl’s badassedness.
 (Yes, I made up that word.)
 But as the writers have written him and Reedus has portrayed him, being a badass is only part of why Daryl charms us.
 From the beginning we’ve seen his obvious tough exterior, but we’ve starting to see a gentler side of Daryl.
 We’ve seen that he’s not just fending for himself; he’s also capable of expressing himself and connecting with others in the group.
 A friend tells me that he thinks Daryl has always been capable of these things, they were just things he’d never done because of Merle.
 This is very possible, but without more back story we’ll never be able to say how much Daryl held his true personality in check because of Merle and how much was an actual change in Daryl’s personality.

 Looking forward to the second half of Season Two, how will Daryl react to Sophia being lost forever?
-Any theory I may have was negated when Reedus said in a recent MTV interview that losing Sophia pulls Daryl back into himself and away from his developing relationships with the others: “It sets him back in certain ways, in that the hope’s gone.
+Any theory I may had was negated when Reedus said in a recent MTV interview that losing Sophia pulls Daryl back into himself and away from his developing relationships with the others: “It sets him back in certain ways, in that the hope’s gone.
 That little girl that he’s looking for, if she’s one of them, he doesn’t really give a crap anymore…So you find out that Daryl sort of separates himself a little bit.
 He reacts violently to anything emotional revolving around that story line.”
 It appears the kinder, gentler, Daryl is going bye-bye and there will be a return to the angry country boy full of piss and vinegar.

 Daryl’s return to pure badassery (yes, I made up that word, too) will be welcomed by many viewers.
 I’m somewhat torn.
 I love the badass Daryl, but I also see his giving up hope as a huge step backward for the character.
 I’ll accept it though, because it is believable for Daryl.
 As much as I want my characters to experience growth and change for the better, I want even more for them to react like real people would if they were in the same situations.
 (As consumers of fiction, we can only truly suspend our disbelief about bigger things like the dead walking the earth because the characters still act in believable ways.)
 It’s good that the writers are doing this, especially since I’ve openly complained that they were not doing so with other characters.
 It will undoubtedly be entertaining to watch and I’m confident the best part will be watching Reedus show Daryl’s regression while still giving us the small hints of his humanity that still lie beneath it.